Skip to main content

 Proposals that include operational and environmental efficiency components may also receive preference.

-Recent examples of ZAP/Parks and Recreation GO Bond projects include the Wheeler Historic Farm Outdoor Education Center, several regional parks (Bingham Creek, Magna, Pioneer Crossing), and recreation centers (Cottonwood Heights, Draper City).
-Additional ZAP/Parks and Recreation GO Bond projects are detailed in the Resources section.
+Recent examples of ZAP/Parks and Recreation G.O.
+Bond projects include the Wheeler Historic Farm Outdoor Education Center, several regional parks (Bingham Creek, Magna, Pioneer Crossing), and recreation centers (Cottonwood Heights, Draper City).
+Additional ZAP/Parks and Recreation G.O.
+Bond projects are detailed in the Resources section.

 The ZAP Recreational Facilities Advisory Board is activated following the reauthorization of ZAP programs.
 The Board consists of: